Dynamic Vehicle Scheduling

 Lazy Policy

-The lazy policy postpones all possible requests, serving only those that must be dispatched.
+The lazy policy postpones all possible customers, serving only those that must be dispatched.

 Greedy Policy

-The greedy policy serves all pending requests as soon as they arrive, without considering future consequences.
+The greedy policy serves all pending customers as soon as they arrive, without considering future consequences.

 Decision-Focused Learning Policy